The Fair at the PNE: A Vancouver Tradition in Hastings Park

 Playland has some gentle rides as well as some scary ones that many people love.
 One of the scary rides is the Atmosfear, which takes people up to a height of 218 feet and spins them around 360 degrees at a speed of up to 70 km an hour.
 This is one ride that I definitely avoid.

-The Playland photos below were taken at a pre-season Amusement Park Science Day for students.
+The Playland photos below were taken at a pre-season Amusement Park Science Day for high school students.
 The area is crowded with people and extra attractions during the fair.
+It's a popular place.

 Photos of PlaylandClick thumbnail to view full-size